 As an acupuncturist, you are asked these two main questions at parties.

 ‘Does acupuncture work?’

-I try not to wield my well honed sarcasm and answer ‘ Actually no it doesn’t’ and then excuse myself in search for some olives, leaving them believing I am a complete charlatan.
+I try not to wield my well-honed sarcasm and answer ‘ Actually no it doesn't and then excuse myself in search of some olives, leaving them believing I am a complete charlatan.

 There has long been debate in Western science about the quantifiable proof of the efficacy of Chinese medicine.
-The challenge to provide acupuncture statistics (other than anecdotal perspective ) is that it doesn’t always run to a specific formula.
-There are a set- menu of points that can be used on anyone.
-These are powerful points to provide a strong base to the treatment.
+The challenge to providing acupuncture statistics (other than anecdotal perspective ) is that it doesn’t always run to a specific formula.
+There is a set- menu of points that can be used on anyone.
+These are powerful points to provide a strong base for the treatment.
 I would then add in things to support the individuality of the patient and what is presenting to me in that moment.

-This is tricky to test in a random control trial due to the flexibility and adaptation of the points, symptoms, practitioner’s style and patient’s constitution.
-Whereas if you have tonsillitis (and not allergic to penicillin) the GP is most likely going to prescribe amoxillician no matter how unique your system is.
+This is tricky to test in a random control trial due to the flexibility and adaptation of the points, symptoms, practitioner style, and patient constitution.
+Whereas if you have tonsillitis (and are not allergic to penicillin) the GP is most likely going to prescribe amoxillician no matter how unique your system is.
 Results are much easier to measure on a mass market, where everyone is treated in the same way.

 After seeing results in the clinic, it is of little surprise that recent studies show strong evidence that acupuncture is not a placebo and in fact works on the central nervous system.
 Phew.
 This is encouraging news for my future party conversations and general olive consumption.